 Mobvoi has stayed with the charging setup used on previous models.
 Unlike circle chargers on other wearables, where you can simply toss your smartwatch onto a charger, the E3 requires users to align two crescent-shaped pins on the watch.
 While a bit cumbersome, we do like the security of this setup.
 The watch stays firmly attached to the charger and, as one of the lightest watches we tested, there is no real danger of it getting knocked off if set precariously on the edge of a desk or nightstand.

 Sadly, the E3 lacks any crown or bezel scrolling capabilities, but it excels in regards to screen responsiveness.
 When turning up the wrist, it performed nearly as well as the top-scorers in our review.
 The same held true for touch screen and scrolling performance.
 The watch was again very responsive to touch and swiped screens quickly.

-The screen quality on the E3 is mostly great, but with stiff competition from premium manufacturers like Apple and Samsung, we can't say it's anywhere near the best.
-Reading text is easy to do in both bright and dark lighting situations, but there's no auto-brightness setting.
+The screen quality on the E3 isn't the best, with stiff competition from premium manufacturers like Apple and Samsung.
+But, reading text is easy to do in both bright and dark lighting situations, although there's no auto-brightness setting.
 However, there is an always-on setting available through either the app or the watch, which works well.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More